Namibia travel advice

 Regular Canadian passport

-Your passport must be valid for a minimum of 6 months after the date you enter Namibia.
+Your passport must be valid for a minimum of 6 months after the date you enter Namibia and have at least 3 blank pages.

 Passport for official travel